 Support for Service Children and their Families

-During lunchtimes I run Keeping in Touch (KiT) Clubs to support any Service children who have a parent away from home - this could be due to deployment, detachment, training or just due to the nature of their parent's job role.
+During lunchtimes we aim to run Keeping in Touch (KiT) Clubs to support any Service children who have a parent away from home - this could be due to deployment, detachment, training or just due to the nature of their parent's job role.
 Children are invited to attend the KiT Club sessions whenever a parent is away no matter how long or short this may be.
-They are also invited to join us a few weeks prior to a parents deployment and stay with us for as long as they need after a parent has returned home as these times can also be very tricky and just as hard for children.
+They stay with us for as long as they need after a parent has returned home as these times can also be very tricky and just as hard for children.
 Children with parents who are frequently away due to their job have an open invitation to come along whenever they would like to.
 Activities include sending letters, emails & blueys, creating artwork and using resources provided by Service charities to allow children to share their thoughts and feelings.
 There is also plenty of time for children to chat to others in the same situation.

-In addition, I keep in close contact with the HiVE, the Community Support Team at RAF Brize Norton and other services and professionals within the community and local area.
-I also have lots of information from service charities and organisations so do get in touch if you require further information.
+We keep in close contact with the HiVE, the Community Support Team at RAF Brize Norton and other services and professionals within the community and local area.
+We have lots of information from service charities and organisations so do get in touch if you require further information.

-For me to best support your child it is important to keep the lines of communication open so please do keep myself and your child's teacher updated with any information regarding moving house, deployments or time away.
-If you feel your child will be facing something for which they may need help or reassurance, please let me know as I do understand the issues you face on a day-to-day basis.
-Being aware of your child's emotions and changes they may be facing will help me to support your child and your family through what can be a tricky time for you all.
+For the school to best support your child it is important to keep the lines of communication open, so please do keep your child's teacher updated with any information regarding moving house, deployments or time away.
+If you feel your child will be facing something for which they may need help or reassurance, please let us know as we do understand the issues you face on a day-to-day basis.
+Being aware of your child's emotions and changes they may be facing will help us to support your child and your family through what can be a tricky time for you all.

 Service Children's Pupil Voice Conference

-A selection of Year 5 Service children took part in an amazing event at the Kassam Stadium on Wednesday.
+A selection of Year 5 Service children took part in an amazing event at the Kassam Stadium.
 The event was put together by Oxfordshire County Council to celebrate and bring together all the Service children from across the county.
 We took part in a variety of activities where the children explored and shared stories and experiences of their military lives, created a wooden montage which will be hung somewhere important as a legacy of the day and a creative arts workshop with a practitioner from the Never Such Innocence charity where the children created a poem.
-The children had a fantastic day and I was very proud of them all and they way they represented CPS!
+The children had a fantastic day and we were very proud of them all and they way they represented CPS!

 Never Such Innocence Songwriting Workshop with HEZEN (Sarah)